 (Choice C) The client, as the holder of the attorney-client privilege, can waive this privilege directly or through an attorney or agent acting with the client's authority.
 As a result, the defendant's attorney could have waived the defendant's privilege.

-(Choice D) An attorney can claim the attorney-client privilege on his/her client's behalf, but this will only protect communications that fall under the privilege (not seen here).
+(Choice D) Attorneys can claim the attorney-client privilege on their client's behalf, but this will only protect communications that fall under the privilege (not seen here).

 Educational objective: